Tracheomalacia (Primary and Secondary)

-Tracheomalacia is characterized by the collapse of the windpipe (trachea) walls.
-This can be due to softness of the walls of the trachea or due to compression from something outside of the trachea.
-The collapse can involve only a short part of the windpipe, or can involve the entire trachea.
+Tracheomalacia is characterized by collapse of the walls of the windpipe (trachea).
+This can be due to intrinsic softness of the walls of the trachea or due to compression from something outside of the trachea.
+The collapse can involve only a short segment of the windpipe, or can involve the entire trachea.
 If the collapse extends past the point where the trachea divides into the two lungs, it is called Bronchomalacia.

-- Noisy breathing (stridor) on exhaling, or “tracheal wheeze”
+- Noisy breathing (Stridor) on expiration.
+This is sometimes called a “tracheal wheeze”

 - High pitched, harsh cough

-- Rattling noise when breathing which can sometimes be felt in the chest or back
+- Rattling noise when breathing.
+This can sometimes be felt in the chest or back

 Tracheomalacia can be suspected based on history and physical exam.
-It can sometimes be seen with certain types of x-rays, including CT scan of the chest or airway fluoroscopy.
-Diagnosis is confirmedwith direct laryngoscopy/ bronchoscopy and/ or with flexible bronchoscopy.
+It can sometimes be seen with certain types of X-rays, including CT scan of the Chest or Airway Fluoroscopy.
+Diagnosis is confirmed with Direct Laryngoscopy/Bronchoscopy and/ or with Flexible Bronchoscopy.

 If a diagnosis of tracheomalacia is made, your doctor may recommend other studies or procedures to help determine the cause of the problem or to help define treatment options.